Like a modern-day Hansel and Gretel, Paulie and Chris get lost in the woods.

 Who knows where he went?
 Who cares about some Russian?
 This is what Hollywood has done to America.
 Do you have to have closure on every little thing?
 Isn’t there any mystery in the world?
 It’s a murky world out there.
 It’s a murky life these guys lead.
 And by the way, I do know where the Russian is.
 But I’ll never say because so many people get so pissy about it.

-The “closure-junkies” (to borrow Prof. Paul Levinson’s term) that insist they know Valery’s fate sidestep the importance that David Chase gives to ambiguity.
+The “closure-junkies” (to borrow Prof. Paul Levinson’s term) who constantly insist that they know Valery’s fate are sidestepping the importance that David Chase gives to ambiguity.
+Some questions may be better left unanswered.
 If this hour tells us anything, it is that SopranoWorld is a murky place where events can be unexplained and meaning can be oblique.
 The closure-junkies that insist otherwise miss the forest for the trees.

-Chase spells out for us (literally) that the world can be an oblique place – Meadow plays the word during a Scrabble game with Jackie:
+Chase spells out for us (literally) that the world can be an oblique place—Meadow plays the word during a Scrabble game with Jackie.
+I find it interesting that Chase makes a cut from Tony’s bullshit comment in Melfi’s office, “We’re learning how to communicate,” to the image of “oblique” on the Scrabble board:

 And it’s not just the communication between characters that is cloudy and oblique; the communication between the show and viewers themselves is marked by ambiguity and obstruction.
 The reason why we cannot know for certain whether Valery died or not is because the episode doesn’t clearly communicate this to us.
 Chase doesn’t believe in a world where every little thing is clearly communicated.
 He (like the Universe itself) throws hurdles at us as we try to make meaning of what see and hear.
 We may remember one notable example of this from “D-Girl” (2.07):